Impact on insurers from Britain's vote to leave the EU

 STANDARD LIFE

-British insurer and asset manager Standard Life (SL.L) said this week it was likely to choose Dublin for its EU hub.
+British insurer and asset manager Standard Life said in May it was likely to choose Dublin for its EU hub.

 XL CATLIN